mohammedyh/learning-go/7-loops/1-for-loop/README.md

 # Classic For Loop

-Loop allow us to check a condition and repeat code a fixed number ot times.
+Loop allow us to check a condition and repeat code a fixed number of times.

 While an if statement only has a conditional expression (like `number < 5`), a definite loop has two additional components: